austinpstrain/Recipe_search/README.md

 # Notes from Austin

+This web application uses React.Js.
+Where users can search for menu items based on their nutrient requirements.

 Use Firebase as a DB
 https://firebase.google.com/docs/database

+`npm start` cmd in terminal to run

 Sources
 Rene DLC
 YouTube: https://youtu.be/w7ejDZ8SWv8 Channel: Traversy Media

-`npm start` cmd in terminal to run

 # Git commands
 `git add .` adds newly created files